GeoTecINIT/-nativescript-ieeetmc-journal/README.md

 ## Files in this repository

+Common files:

+- `Dockerfile`: A recipe for the computational environment using [Docker](https://en.wikipedia.org/wiki/Docker_(software)).
+- `install.R`: R script file executed during creation of the Docker image to install required dependencies.

+Files to run *Experiment 1: simple task scheduling*:

-- `data-raw/*.csv`.
+- `exp1/data-raw/*.csv`.
 Each file corresponds to the raw data collected during 2 weeks per type of device and scheduling application.
-- `data/data_ieeetmc.{csv,rds}`: Processed data ready for analysis that integrates all raw datasets.
+- `exp1/data/data_ieeetmc.{csv,rds}`: Processed data ready for analysis that integrates all raw datasets.
 - `data/devices.csv`: List of Android-based mobile devices used for experimentation.
 - `ntd-experiment1.Rmd`: R Markdown document with the analysis and visualisation of the *Experiment 1: simple task scheduling*.
-- `figs/fig_boxplot.png`: figure created by the analysis `ntd-experiment1.Rmd` and is part of the submitted article (Fig 4).
+- `exp1/figs/fig_boxplot.png`: figure created by the analysis `ntd-experiment1.Rmd` and is part of the submitted article (Fig 4).
-- `Dockerfile`: A recipe for the computational environment using [Docker](https://en.wikipedia.org/wiki/Docker_(software)).
-- `install.R`: R script file executed during creation of the Docker image to install required dependencies.
+- `exp1/figs/fig_battery_composite.png`: figure created by the analysis `ntd-experiment1.Rmd` and is part of the submitted article (Fig 5).

+Files to run *Experiment 2: complex task scheduling*

+- `ntd-experiment2.Rmd`: R Markdown document with the analysis and visualisation of the *Experiment 2: complex task scheduling*.

 ## Licence